 I don't want to do anything fancy here, just process a few gigabytes of MP3 data.
 My data is stored in the AARNET owncloud server.
 It's all quite simple, but the algorithm is just too slow without a GPU and I don't have a GPU machine I can leave running.
-I’ve developed it in keras v1.2.2, which depends on tensorflow 1.0.

-So installing CUDA etc on the laptop is straightforward.
+Installing CUDA etc on the laptop is straightforward.
 Making it run is not.

-NVVIDIA’s howto points out that you will need to care about Bumblebee to survive Ubuntu.
+NVIDIA's howto points out that you will need to care about Bumblebee to survive Ubuntu.

 Confusing, because most sources seem to think you want to have NVIDIA graphics; but what if you merely want NVIDIA computing via CUDA, and don't care about graphics?

-In stark contrast to NVIDIA, they claim:
+In stark contrast to NVIDIA, AskUbuntu claims:

 There is sometimes confusion about CUDA.
 You don't need Bumblebee to run CUDA.
 Follow the How-to to get CUDA working under Ubuntu.